twosigma/Cook/executor/README.md

 This should be the first place to look for stack traces and other error information.
 Each lifecycle callback is logged (`registered`, `launchTask`, etc), which can help to narrow down the issue.

-When troubleshooting any issues with running the executor on the agent, it may be helpful to use a simple job command until you confirm that executor is being launched correctly.
+When troubleshooting any issues with running the executor on the agent, it may be helpful to use a simple job command until you confirm that the executor is being launched correctly.